NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/XSS (Cross-Site Scripting)/Scriptless attacks. Stealing the pie without touching the sill.md

 | Restrictions over `::before { content: attr(...) }`                                                        | only certain attributes can be read today |
 | Restrictions over URL used in `background-image` or `font-face` ([[CORS (Cross-Origin Resource Sharing)]]) | no tracking and exfiltration              |
 | Restrictions over automatic scrollbars                                                                     | Scrollbars are harder to exploit          |
+Characters presence is detectable, but character sequence is it not

 ---
 #### References